 All About Restoration Benefit in Health Insurance

 Health insurance is a pool of benefits.
-Those who possess a health insurance policy know how beneficial it is at the time of a medical emergency.
+Those who possess a health insurance know how beneficial it is at the time of a medical emergency.
 A significant means to avoid financial pressure during a critical time, health insurance offers peace of mind and mental support to a person when they need it the most.
 All in all, a blessing for the insured, health insurance is a massive support system, which with its string of benefits, saves one from watching their savings go down the drain in one go.
 Owing to countless health insurance benefits, numberless people have started opting for health insurance so that they can at least be free from financial instability at a time when they cannot afford to shell out from their pocket.

 What is Restoration Benefit?

 Restoration benefit is yet another gem, in the vast range of health insurance benefits.
 It is a benefit where the health insurance company restores the original sum insured, after it gets exhausted, in the policy year, for illness treatment.
-Commonly purchased with family floater or family health plans, restoration benefit is a prime health insurance feature that covers all the insured members of the family in a health insurance policy.
+Commonly purchased with family floater or family health insurance plans, restoration benefit is a prime health insurance feature that covers all the insured members of the family in a health insurance.

 One can make a choice between two types of restoration benefits.
 The categories of restoration benefit types include: